albertattard/demo-shopping/distributed-rest/README.md

    All tests should pass.

-   (_Optional_) Verify that the fat JAR files were all created and copied.
+   (Optional) Verify that the fat JAR files were created and copied:

    ```shell
    tree --charset=ascii --dirsfirst --sort=name -L 1 --prune './.demo'